Skip to main content

 What Additional Costs Can You Expect with New Windows and Doors?

 Aside from the window or door product, there are other variables that can influence the price of your project.
 Some of these factors can only be $200-$500, like upgraded hardware for added security.
-Others may be more costly, like structural repairs from rotting wood which can be upwards of $3,000+, depending on the severity of the damage.

-If water damage or rot is discovered under or behind your existing door frame, repairs to the surrounding structure may be necessary.
+• Structural Repairs: If water damage or rot is discovered under or behind your existing door frame, repairs to the surrounding structure may be necessary.

 Not every project will have hidden costs that homeowners don’t think about.
 And if you work with a reliable contractor, these costs won’t be a surprise at all.
 Still, Pittsburgh can offer unique challenges to home improvement projects.

-Here is an example of work we did in the neighborhood of Point Breeze that featured very unique sizing, and installation challenges.
-A project of this magnitude can cost upwards of $14,000, including installation.
+Here is an example of work we did in Point Breeze that featured very unique sizing, and installation challenges.

 Suburban Areas: Homes in North Hills or Greensburg tend to have modern construction, potentially reducing labor costs.

 Here is a home located in Murrysville, PA, a suburb of Pittsburgh.
 The modern construction means a more routine installation process for the bow window.
-This project was in the range of $9,000, including installation.

 before-and-after